nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-58-to-60/nuxeo-platform-60-packaging-changes-and-deprecations.md

 {{! multiexcerpt name='nuxeo-dam-deprecation-text'}}

 For Nuxeo Platform 6.0, the DAM package has been simplified: it now holds the documents types Picture, Audio and Video.
-All the specific UI has been moved into the DAM compat addon (see the page&nbsp;[Nuxeo DAM Compat]({{page space='USERDOC' page='Nuxeo DAM+Compat'}}) for details).
+All the specific UI has been moved into the DAM compat addon (see the page [Nuxeo DAM Compat]({{page space='USERDOC' page='Nuxeo DAM+Compat'}}) for details).

 {{! /multiexcerpt}}

 This means that the Nuxeo DAM addon doesn't provide a DAM dedicated tab anymore.
 The browsing and document information preview features are now available in the default distribution of the platform, in the Search tab.
-All the features related to media documents types features (conversion, player, etc.) are provided by the Nuxeo DAM addon.&nbsp;
+All the features related to media documents types features (conversion, player, etc.) are provided by the Nuxeo DAM addon.

 Customers who want to keep the former DAM user interface should use the Nuxeo DAM Compat addon.
-Nuxeo DAM Compat is a compatibility addon and is deprecated for Nuxeo Platform 6.0.&nbsp;
+Nuxeo DAM Compat is a compatibility addon and is deprecated for Nuxeo Platform 6.0.

 ## Nuxeo RSS Reader - Deprecated